 I ended up asking another traveler if he could walk with us, which he did.
 But even as we were walking home on a busy road, a man pulled his motorbike over right in front of us.
 He finally left after the boys yelled at him enough.

-india or somewhere else?
+India or Somewhere Else?
 How to Visit India Safely

 I have met a lot of people who love India!
 Although they shared the same experiences as I listed above, they found a way to overcome them or the positives outweighed the negatives in their case.

-For me, India was something I always wanted to experience.
-It was different than anywhere else I’ve ever been and I still think it was worth it to go.
 However, I do think that if you are someone who goes on few trips or doesn’t travel as often, maybe leave India at the bottom of your list until you feel ready.

 Visit India in a Tour Group